 We look forward to welcoming you to the UK and having you study with us.
 We have created these webpages to guide you through what you need to know about obtaining financial aid including the costs of education and how to apply for the funds you may need to complete your studies and enjoy your time at LJMU.

 For students who take out Direct Loans the University will receive the monies from the US Treasury once students have confirmed their arrival/return at the University.
 The US loans are received in three equal instalments.
 The monies are received in £sterling, converted from the US dollar value at the day of transfer.
 Tuition fees are deducted from the three instalments and the balance will be paid direct into the students UK bank account.
 Under exceptional circumstances we can pay into a US bank account but students should be aware that this will involve re-converting the loan back into US dollars and a subsequent reduction in value.
-No deductions will be made prior to the payment to the student who will be expected to meet their tuition fee obligations once they have received their monies.

 In addition to the Direct Loan Program the University also administers loans on behalf of private organisations, e.g Sallie Mae or Vermont Loans.
 These loans are sent by courier from the US once attendance is confirmed and are in the form of a US dollar cheque.
 If you intend to use any loan organisation not listed above then please contact the University as soon as possible as this may require the University going through a registration process which can delay proceedings.

 Below you'll find an overview of the types of loans available to U.S. students wishing to study with us.
 You can explore this section further for useful information such as how to apply and the eligibility requirements for both federal and private loans.
 You'll also find information on: